-If you do not qualify for the LIS/Extra Help program, the Deductible Stage is the first payment stage for your drug coverage.
+The Deductible Stage is the first payment stage for your drug coverage.
 The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
-You will pay a yearly deductible of \$545 on Tier 2, Tier 3, Tier 4 and Tier 5 drugs.
+You will pay a yearly deductible of \$50 on Tier 2, Tier 3, Tier 4 and Tier 5 drugs.
 You must pay the full cost of your Tier 2, Tier 3, Tier 4 and Tier 5 drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
-The full cost is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.
+The "full cost" is usually lower than the normal full price of the drug since our plan has negotiated lower costs for most drugs at network pharmacies.

-Once you have paid \$545 for your Tier 2, Tier 3, Tier 4 and Tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$50 for your Tier 2, Tier 3, Tier 4 and Tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.